Antonio Margheriti: Directing

+Margheriti grew up reading science fiction comics, and when he was offered the film Assignment: Outer Space, he signed on as director.
+Being required to use an Anglo-Saxon pseudonym so the film could be sold internationally, he chose Anthony Daisies, a rough translation of his real name.
+However, he was later told that the name was unsuitable for the American market because in the United States, "Daisies" could be interpreted as having homosexual undertones.
+He then changed it to "Anthony Dawson", being unaware of the British actor of the same name.
+To avoid any confusion, he had to change again his pseudonym to "Anthony M. Dawson".

-Margheriti grew up reading science fiction comics, and when he was offered the film Space-Men, he signed on as director.
-He followed up this film with Battle of the Worlds starring actor Claude Rains, which was in turn followed by The Golden Arrow with Tab Hunter and some more peplum-style films such as The Fall of Rome and Giants of Rome.
+Margheriti followed up his first film with Battle of the Worlds starring actor Claude Rains, which was in turn followed by The Golden Arrow with Tab Hunter and some more peplum-style films such as The Fall of Rome and Giants of Rome.
 Other genres tackled in the 1960s included horror—Castle of Blood, The Long Hair of Death and The Virgin of Nuremberg and the Eurospy films: Bob Fleming...
 Mission Casablanca and Operazione Goldman.

 Margheriti then returned to science fiction with his Gamma I series, originally filmed for the Italian television series Fantascienza but afterwards released theatrically.
 Margheriti followed these films with some westerns, including Take a Hard Ride and And God Said to Cain.

 In the 1980s, Margheriti created films following the success of Platoon and Raiders of the Lost Ark, such as The Last Hunter and Hunters of the Golden Cobra, which both starred David Warbeck.
 Warbeck also starred in Tiger Joe, a film overshadowed by tragedy when Margheriti's long time cinematographer, Riccardo Pallottini, died in a plane crash while attempting to get the film's last shot.

 He delved into the genre of films inspired by The Wild Geese with Code Name: Wild Geese and Commando Leopard starring Lewis Collins as well as Conan the Barbarian (1982) with Yor, the Hunter from the Future, which was shot in Turkey and was picked up by Columbia Pictures for an American release to 1400 theaters.

 Margheriti died on 4 November 2002.